 Crackdown comes before planned protest march by anti-government activists.

-The Lahore and Karachi demonstrators are due to arrive in Islamabad, the federal capital, on Monday, where they hope to be joined by thousands of other protesters outside parliament.
+Those leaving Karachi on Thursday are scheduled to arrive in Islamabad on Monday, where they hope they will join thousands of other anti-government protesters for a rally outside the parliament.

-Nawaz Sharif, the leader of the PML-N and a former prime minister, had called for people to “change the destiny of Pakistan” by attending.
+Nawaz Sharif, leader of PML-N and a former prime minister, had called on Wednesday for people to “change the destiny of Pakistan” by attending the march.

-The PML-N quit the cabinet last year to protest over the new civilian government’s failure to honour a deadline to reinstate Iftikhar Chaudhry, the former supreme court justice, and other judges sacked by Musharraf.
+The PML-N quit the cabinet last year to protest against the government’s failure to honour a deadline for reinstating the sacked judges.

-In February, Pakistan’s supreme court disqualified Sharif from contesting elections, triggering a power struggle between him and Zardari, two politicians who had briefly come together in the campaign to force Musharraf out.
+In February, Pakistan’s supreme court disqualified Sharif from contesting elections, fuelling the bitter power struggle between the PML-N leader and Zardari, who briefly allied in the campaign to force Musharraf from the presidency.